jsspencer/toy_fci/README.rst

 License
 -------

-Modified BSD License; see LICENSE or ueg_fci.py for more details.
+Modified BSD License; see LICENSE for more details.